 - It has a grip-text handle which means it is shaped with curves for good grip and user safety.

-- The blade is enclosed within its handle to increase the safety and sturdiness of this brisket trimming knife.
+- The blade is enclosed within its handle to increase the safety and sturdiness of this fat trimming knife.

 - It is an extremely economical option for trimming brisket on the market.